ansys/pydyna/README.rst

 Installation
 ------------
-I have as yet no idea how to set this up under PyPI, nor exactly when it will be ready for that.
-So for now the only real option is for you to download the code from GitHub:
+This package is not yet available on PyPI, so for now the only real option is for you to download the code from GitHub:

 .. code::